dotnet-school/dotnet-redis/README.md

 - [ ] Retrieve a POCO by its id in redis

-- [ ] Implement connection reconnect
+- [ ] Implement connection recovery